 When your mountain bike’s suspension is set up correctly, it will bottom out when taking big hits on the trail, typically when you are performing jumps downhill, it is all about the quality of the bottom out.

 If your suspension is regularly hitting its travel, sending stressful shocks through your bike’s frame, followed by harsh full-blown hits to your shocks that can damage it, it’s a bottom out that is bad.

 If your bike is frequently bottoming out, it could be that you require more significant shocks or that your suspension is not set up correctly.
 It may also be a sign that you need a bigger mountain bike.

-Without going into too much detail, let us list the components that you can check out with regards to your suspension setup, if and when your bike is bottoming out all the time:
+Without going into too much detail, let us list the components that you can check out with regard to your suspension setup, if and when your bike is bottoming out all the time: